Ctrlmonster/r3f-effekseer/README.md

 black color in the particle images are not rendered transparently.

 ### Next Step:
-The Effekseer render pass needs to be adapted to be compatible with the pmndrs PostProcessing lib (see Resources below)
+* The Effekseer render pass needs to be adapted to be compatible with the pmndrs PostProcessing lib (see Resources below)
+* Figure out how this could be packaged as library

 ### Reference
 I've included the Effekseer vanilla three demo for reference inside